dynatrace-oss/jmeter-dynatrace-plugin/README.md

     parameter `-Jenabled=false` to the start script.
   * `name`: The name of the listener which will be used as prefix for the log messages.
 If you have multiple listeners for multiple thread groups you should use unique names.
+  * `samplersRegex`: a regular expression which allows to filter the samplers which generate the metrics
 * Start the load test

 ### Debug logging